adam-cowley/twitch-project/docs/04-authentication.md

 #### Validating Users

-To validate the user, we'll create a `validateUser` method in the `AuthService`  This should accept a username and plaintext password, find the User by it's email address (with the help of the `UserService`) and then use the `EncryptionService` to check the password.
+To validate the user, we'll create a `validateUser` method in the `AuthService`  This should accept a username and plaintext password, find the User by its email address (with the help of the `UserService`) and then use the `EncryptionService` to check the password.
 If the user has been found and the password check is OK, then it should return a `User` object, otherwise it should return null.

 ```ts